dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 ### Single-name SSL certificates

-The single-name certificate is a domain-validated certificate.
-It costs $20 per year and covers one host and the root domain in case of the [www hostname](/articles/ssl-certificate-hostname/).
+The single-name certificate is a **domain-validated certificate**.
+It costs **$20 per year** and covers one host and the root domain in case of the [www hostname](/articles/ssl-certificate-hostname/).

-The name of the product is RapidSSL certificate.
+The certificate is issued by Comodo, the name of the product is Comodo EssentialSSL certificate.

 ### Wildcard SSL certificates

-The wildcard certificate is a domain-validated certificate.
-It costs $100 per year and covers all [single-level subdomains](/articles/ssl-certificate-hostname/) as well as the root domain.
+The wildcard certificate is a **domain-validated certificate**.
+It costs **$100 per year** and covers all [single-level subdomains](/articles/ssl-certificate-hostname/) as well as the root domain.

-The name of the product is Comodo EssentialSSL Wildcard certificate.
+The certificate is issued by Comodo, the name of the product is Comodo EssentialSSL Wildcard certificate.

 ## Manage SSL certificates